Home :: Travel Planning :: Travel Checklist

 - Get a spare set of eyeglasses (and don't forget to pack your prescription)

-- Write to potential couch surfing hosts to line up your first few weeks of lodging or find other budget accommodation for your first few days
+- Write to potential couch surfing or homestay hosts to line up your first few weeks of lodging or find other budget accommodation for your first few days

 - Begin seeing your friends, one at a time

 - Make sure you've thought through personal hygiene and have what you need

 - Start calling those friends you haven't seen to say goodbye and make plans to stay in touch